duncan020313/objdump/README.md

-# jackson_installer (modular)
+# objdump

-A modular tool to inject Jackson dependencies and instrument changed methods in Defects4J Java projects.
+A modular tool to dump object state and method invocations in Defects4J Java projects.

 ## Install